 In some cases, an agency may incorporate a document that itself incorporates by reference one or more "second tier" documents.
 In some cases, the second tier document may even refer to a third tier document, and so on.
-For example, OSHA has proposed incorporating by reference an NFPA standard on combustible dust that "mandates compliance with 36 other NFPA standards" that, "in turn, reference additional standards."214 Such secondary references raise several issues.
-By incorporating the first tier document by reference, does the agency legally required to directly incorporate the secondary document by reference into the relevant regulation?
+For example, OSHA has proposed incorporating by reference an NFPA standard on combustible dust that "mandates compliance with 36 other NFPA standards" that, "in turn, reference additional standards."270 Such secondary references raise several issues.
+By incorporating the first tier document by reference, does the agency require compliance with or indicate its approval of the secondary document?
+Is the agency legally required to directly incorporate the secondary document by reference into the relevant regulation?
 If the first tier document is reference to the second tier document is undated, which, if any, version of the second tier document is required?
 And does the failure to key the second tier document to a particular version violate OFR's requirement that incorporations by reference be limited to a particular version?